On TinyML and Cybersecurity: Electric Vehicle Charging Infrastructure Use Case: Background: TinyML for Cybersecurity

 \subsection{The Role of TinyML in Enhancing Cybersecurity}

 As the IoT systems grow, the complexity of cyber threats increases, thus amplifying the importance of mitigating these threats.
 Unauthorized activities that threaten the confidentiality, integrity, and availability of these systems, known as intrusions, must be counteracted~\cite{khraisat2019survey}.
-For this purpose, IDS are crucial for detecting unauthorized access, misuse, and breaches in computer networks and systems.
+For this purpose, IDSs are crucial for detecting unauthorized access, misuse, and breaches in computer networks and systems.
 They operate by monitoring and analyzing network traffic or system activities for malicious patterns or anomalies that indicate potential security threats~\cite{ozkan2021comprehensive}.
-There are two different types of IDSs: Signature-based Intrusion Detection Systems (SIDS) and Anomaly-based Intrusion Detection Systems (AIDS)~\cite{khraisat2019survey}.
+There are two different types of IDSs: Signature-based Intrusion Detection System (SIDS) and Anomaly-based Intrusion Detection System (AIDS)~\cite{khraisat2019survey}.

-SIDS operate by matching patterns to identify known attacks, comparing intrusion signatures against a pre-existing database~\cite{khraisat2019survey}.
+SIDSs operate by matching patterns to identify known attacks, comparing intrusion signatures against a pre-existing database~\cite{khraisat2019survey}.
 Incorporating supervised ML algorithms in SIDS enhances their capability to recognize known threats.
 The key limitation here is that supervised learning models are trained on labeled datasets and face challenges with new, unfamiliar threats.
 Maintaining and processing a large database for SIDS may require considerable computational resources~\cite{abd2023iot}.
 Additionally, the centralized structure, common in traditional cybersecurity systems such as SIDS, may introduce certain vulnerabilities, including single points of failure and privacy issues~\cite{pourmirza2023cybersecurity}.

-In contrast, AIDS do not rely solely on known patterns.
+In contrast, AIDSs do not rely solely on known patterns.
 Instead, this approach uses ML and statistical methods to establish a baseline of normal behavior for a system.
 Deviations from this baseline are flagged as potential intrusions~\cite{khraisat2019survey}.
 ML models, especially unsupervised learning models, are capable of autonomously identifying patterns and anomalies, independent of predefined threat criteria.
 These models contribute to the creation of sophisticated frameworks for detecting malware, classifying spam, and identifying intrusions and anomalies.
 To facilitate this process, powerful servers with extensive computational resources are used to analyze large datasets and identify vulnerabilities~\cite{9969601}.